 This issue is important to PMI because of our supply chain and the nature of the materials we source, can be linked to deforestation activities and have an impact on ecosystems and habitats.
-Failure to comply with ecosystems and habitats conservation regulations across our supply chain could generate potential negative impacts on PMI's brand reputation which could affect PMI's revenue and PMI's business.
+Failure to comply with ecosystems and habitats conservation regulations across our supply chain could raise legal consequences and could generate potential negative impacts on PMI's brand reputation which could affect PMI's revenue and PMI's business.
 PMI assesses this issue through a deforestation risk assessment of its entire value chain, involving external consultants and using national specific databases.
 Results show the main deforestation risks arise from the use of firewood and the sourcing of paper and pulp-based products.
-The risk assessment covered all the paper and pulp-based products suppliers and countries of origin, as well as all the countries where firewood is used for tobacco curing.
-Additionally, PMI developed deforestation risk maps for countries where farmers use firewood for tobacco curing and where medium to high deforestation risks were identified in the initial high-level global deforestation assessment (BigChain Tool).
-Forest risk maps for relevant countries were updated in 2019 by also analyzing the impact of tobacco curing on forests surrounding tobacco farms.
+The risk assessment covered all the paper and pulp-based products suppliers and countries of origin, as well as all the countries where firewood is used for tobacco curing (Argentina, Brazil, Malawi, Mozambique, Pakistan, Philippines, and Poland).
+PMI also developed deforestation risk maps for countries where farmers use firewood for tobacco curing and where medium to high deforestation risks were identified in the global deforestation assessment (BigChain Tool).
+Forest risk maps for relevant countries were updated in 2020 by also analysing the impact of tobacco curing on forests surrounding tobacco farms.
 Results from this assessment are used to inform PMI's sustainability strategy and to develop additional initiatives to mitigate the identified risks.
-For example, the Monitoring Framework was developed as a result of the identification of global deforestation risks associated with tobacco curing.
-Through the Monitoring Framework concrete measures towards forest protection, including ecosystem and habitat conservation, are required and implemented.
-In 2019 PMI formalized its commitment to sourcing wood-based materials from traceable, sustainable and legal sources, while protecting the rights and livelihoods of local communities, through its Zero Deforestation Manifesto (ZDM), and set ambitious targets to drive the path towards its commitment, further supporting our efforts towards ecosystems and habitats conservation.
-The results of the forest risk maps are shared with tobacco leaf suppliers to develop forest risk mitigation plans focusing on farmers who are in proximity to forests at risk of deforestation.
+For example, the Monitoring Framework was developed as a result of the identification of global deforestation risks and involibional formalized its commitment to sourcing wood-based materials from traceable, sustainable and legal sources, while protecting the rights and livelihoods of local communities, through its Zero Deforestation Manifesto (ZDM), and set ambitious targets to drive the path towards its commitment, further supporting our efforts towards ecosystems and habitats conservation.
+The results of the forest risk maps are shared with toba